aklivity/zilla-docs/src/concepts/config-intro.md

         password: ${{env.KEYSTORE_PASSWORD}}
 ```

 The [tcp](../reference/config/bindings/binding-tcp.md) binding can be configured for both encrypted and unencrypted traffic on separate ports.
 Take the SSL example with ports `80` and `443`.
 The [tls](../reference/config/bindings/binding-tls.md) binding will use the `keys` as the certificate aliases and the Server Name Indication (`sni`) as the SSL server names.
 These will likely be the same.
-Since this example is over [http](../reference/config/bindings/binding-http.md) the Application-Layer Protocol Negotiation (ALPN) will need to handle both HTTP/1.1 and HTTP/2, but the [tls](../reference/config/bindings/binding-tls.md) binding can be configured for any of the ALPN protocols supported by Zilla.
+Since this example is over [http](../reference/config/bindings/binding-http.md) the Application-Layer Protocol Negotiation (ALPN) will need to handle both HTTP/1.1 and HTTP/2, but the [tls](../reference/config/bindings/binding-tls.md) binding can be configured for any of the [alpn](../reference/config/bindings/binding-tls.md#options-alpn) protocols supported by Zilla.

 ```yaml{20,29}
 bindings: